donnemartin/system-design-primer/README.md

 ### Learn how to design large-scale systems

-Learning how to design scalable systems will help you become a better engineer.
+Being able to design scalable systems will help you become a better engineer.

-System design is a broad topic.
-There is a **vast amount of resources scattered throughout the web** on system design principles.
+System design is a broad topic and there are a **vast amount of resources scattered throughout the web** on system design principles.

 This repo is an **organized collection** of resources to help you learn how to build systems at scale.